SysKitTeam/docs-spdockit/known-issues/create-table.md

 1. The NeedsUpgrade property will return the wrong value: it will always be true.
 2. CREATE TABLE errors will appear in the ULS log.

 __Solution:__ Please ensure that the SPDocKit service account has the required permissions on the database in question.
 You need to manually add the __SELECT__ permission to the Versions table on all of the affected SharePoint databases.

-Run the following SQL query to grant the necessary permissions:
+1. Run the following SQL query to grant the necessary permissions:

       > GRANT SELECT ON OBJECT::[dbo].[Versions] TO [DOMAIN\USERNAME];

+2. Now when your account/user has the proper privileges, please restart both the SPDocKit application and the SPDocKit service.